Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Documentation/Partial Patterns/Embedded PowerBI/Readme.md

 # Prerequisites

-To integrate with Embedded Power BI Dashboard Partial Pattern, the following resources are needed.
+To integrate with Embedded Power BI Dashboard Partial Pattern, your solution needs to have the following.

 1. Power BI Desktop file (file extension .pbix) with SQL Server **Direct Query** data source.